padas-lab-de/krony-PT/README.md

 **Update:**

-I feel the small model with characters is so unreliable.
-I can literally get the model to do anything I want with more training. hence, I can't trust.
+I feel like the small model ( 10M with characters) is very unreliable.
+I can literally get the model to do anything I want with more training.
+I can't trust.
 I'll just switch all my focus on GPT2 124M model.

 * Optimizer:
 	* Optimizer need to be re-written.
 	* Need a way to split between, pre-trained weights and newly introduced ones.
 So we can log differences...

-* GPT 124M -- Init. work
+* GPT 124M -- Initial setup:
 	* Loading / Testing with multiple nodes.
 	* What is webtext? download / play with.
+[DONE]
 	* Reproduing the loss // compare with original

+* Write a end 2 end traning /eval framework:
-	* Other benchmarks.
-GLUE?
+	* Add other benchmarks.
-	* Decompose.
-And test all hypothesis.
+	* time to embrace the power of HF

+* Automate Kronecker decomposition, one single file that generates the factors and checkpoint and stores it as *ckpt_n_n_fac*
+	* one script should run from terminal
+	* please fix the splitting asap, cfc and cproj should have opposite terms.

-*  Q:
+*  Questions:
 	* Freezing the weights apparently helps, is there a way to quantify the impact?
 	* How the KP factos are changing with and without freezing of other wieghts?
 	* Some metric applied on the grads?
-* Start working on GPT2.
-	* reproduce the scroes from the paper on GLUE. >> should be a priority.
-	* Setup training with 3 nodes.

-* (As I suspected) when I freeze all the weights.
-And only train the new plugged in weights.
-	* The network doesn't learn anything.
-	* Not really, optimized had a bug, now fixed.
-Freezing helps activating more.

 * change the behavior of optimizers, mainly the lr:
 	* currently even the pre-trained params are set to the same lr as the other decomposed matrices.